-When talking to funeral homes in North Battleford, SK, you will have a lot of questions and things on your mind.
-One thing you may not even think about is what the guests to the funeral will wear.
-Most often, it is assumed that black will be worn by the guests to show the mourning of the loved one.
-However, there is no set rule that black must be the chosen color and if wanting to add more personalization to the service for your loved one, incorporating a color (or colors) is a great way to add some of your loved one’s personality.
+When talking to funeral homes in Warman, SK, such as Martens Warman Funeral Home, LTD., you will have many questions and concerns on your mind.
+One thing you might not even think about is what the guests will wear to the funeral.
+Most often, it’s assumed that black will be worn by the guests to show mourning for the loved one.
+However, there is no rule that black must be the chosen color.
+If you want to add more personalization to the service for your loved one, incorporating a color (or colors) is a great way to reflect their personality.

 What color or colors you choose all depends on what you would like to portray about your loved one.
 There are no right or wrong ways to use color and you shouldn’t be afraid or nervous to ask guests to incorporate the chosen color into their attire.
 It’s a great way to honor and feel more connected to your loved one and the guests will be happy to honor your request.
 If you are not sure what color or colors to choose, don’t worry; below, we talk about four ideas you can use to help decide.